 How To Make The Recipe

-Place the sweet potato chunks into a large pot and cover with cold water (by 2-inches or so).
+1. Place the sweet potato chunks into a large pot and cover with cold water (by 2-inches or so).
 Stir in 1 tsp. of the salt.
 Bring the sweet potatoes to a boil over high heat.
-Reduce the heat and simmer until the potatoes are tender when pierced with a fork, about 15 to 20 minutes.
-Drain thoroughly, return to the pot and mash until smooth.
+Reduce the heat and simmer until the potatoes are tender when pierced with a fork, about 15 to 20 minutes (A).
+Drain thoroughly, return to the pot and mash until smooth (B).
 You will need 1 ½ cups mashed sweet potatoes total for the biscuits.
 Let the mashed sweet potatoes cool.

-Transfer the cooled mashed potatoes to a medium bowl.
+2. Transfer the cooled mashed potatoes to a medium bowl.
 Stir in the brown sugar and buttermilk until well blended.
+(C)

-Preheat your oven to 425 degrees Fahrenheit.
-Line a rimmed baking sheet with parchment paper or grease with nonstick cooking spray.
+5. Preheat the oven to 425°F. Line a rimmed baking sheet with parchment paper or grease with nonstick cooking spray.

 The flour and butter mixture can be stored in a zip-top bag and frozen for up to 1 month.
 The mashed sweet potatoes can be stored in an airtight container and refrigerated for up to 5 days.
 Then having warm biscuits will be a cinch to make!
 This is a great way to save time when doing a lot of holiday cooking.